apache/airflow/docs/apache-airflow-providers-databricks/connections/databricks.rst

 Extra (optional)
     Specify the extra parameter (as json dictionary) that can be used in the Databricks connection.

-    Following parameter should be used if using the *PAT* authentication method:
+    Following parameter could be used if using the *PAT* authentication method:

     * ``token``: Specify PAT to use.
-Note, the PAT must appear in both the Password field as the token value in Extra.
+Consider to switch to specification of PAT in the Password field as it's more secure.

     Following parameters are necessary if using authentication with AAD token: